JoseRFJuniorLLMs/DP-2003/dp-203_obsidian/dp203-obsidian/Databricks/Clusters in Azure Databricks.md

     - [[Types of clusters]]

     - [[Interactive clusters]]: interactive notebooks and multiple users can use a cluster for collaboration
-    - Job cluster: cluster is started when the job has to run, and will be terminated once the job is completed
+    - [[Job cluster]]: cluster is started when the job has to run, and will be terminated once the job is completed
 -  [[Types of Interactive cluster]]

     - [[Standard cluster]]: